flix/flix/docs/CONTRIBUTING.md

 - Pull requests should be a small as possible.
     - An ideal pull request is between one and a few hundred lines of code.
     - A pull request should focus on a single change.
-    - We are happy to use multiple pull requests to implement one change.
+    - Most features are broken down into multiple pull requests.
-- When you create a pull request, click `Files Changes` to ensure that everything looks as you expect.
+- When you create a pull request, click `Files changed` to ensure that everything looks as you expect.
     - The easier a pull request is to understand the faster it will be merged.
 A win-win.
 - If the pull request fixes a bug the summary should end with (fixes #9999).
 - If the pull request is related to a ticket the summary should end with (related to #9999).